 It can be difficult to get into your comfort zone when flying, even when the seat reclines to horizontal.
 One trick is to take something comfortable to change into when you sleep.
-But if you are packing light, or simply feel that since it’s a premium cabin, along with the amenity kit the airline should provide suitable clothing, there are airlines which offer their own pyjamas / sleep wear.
-More than just a throwaway, some of these pjs can become a brand extension, and if you do decide to keep them, there’s always the option of wearing them on any rival airlines which don’t offer the service.
+But for those packing light, or who simply feel it is to be expected in a premium cabin, many airlines offer their own sleep wear (though not if you’re on the world’s longest flight with Singapore Airlines).